nic-dgl104-winter-2022/Anna-Wilson-Process-Portfolio/README.md

 *RESEARCH:*
 > find your community!
 Take some time to brainstorm your interests in the context of your personal goals.
 Do some searching around GitHub through open source repositories to find something that aligns with your interests.
 Remember to keep an eye on repository activity - make sure development is active!
 Does your community have a well-defined central hub (e.g. a Slack or Discord channel)?
 What are the key resources for your community?
 How will you go about finding more information as you need it?
 Who will you contact, or where will you look?

+I joined the kotline community in git hub & Reddit, I found it very much active, and new content is uploaded regularly

 *REFLECT:*
 >on your community.
 After spending time engaging with your community (e.g. looking at example code, repositories, reading discussion threads and forum posts, reading PRs and comments, watching tutorials, etc.) What do you think the goals of your community are?
 What excites you most about your community?
 How do you hope to contribute to your chosen community?

+the members are trying to help each other when it comes to coding, technical issues, and anything related to kotline, which is helpful for me, as new programmer i do find some topics challenging so a community like this one makes my learning journey easy,

 ## **WEEK FIVE**